-First we head into the city of Windhoek for some sightseeing, visiting one of the museums and churches.
-Then it's off to the legendary Joe’s Beerhouse (or a similar) where we your guide tells you more about the journey ahead over a hearty dinner (own expense).
+First, we drive into the city of Windhoek for some sightseeing, visiting one of the museums and churches.
+Then it's off to the legendary Joe’s Beerhouse (or a similar) where your guide tells you more about the journey ahead over a hearty dinner (own expense).

-On the morning of day two we leave Windhoek, setting off south to the wide plains of the mesmerising Kalahari Desert.
-We follow the winding road from central plateau to desert, passing through remote rural lands scattered with small farming towns - a road less travelled.
+On the morning of day two, we leave Windhoek, setting off south to the wide plains of the mesmerising Kalahari Desert.
+We follow the winding road from central plateau to the desert, passing through remote rural lands scattered with small farming towns - a road less travelled.